abhishek-kumar-code/Redfish_Public/Specification.md

 Examples of the use of expand might be:
 * GET of a LogEntryCollection.
 By including expand, the client can request multiple LogEntry resource in a single request instead of fetching them one at a time.
 * GET of a ComputerSystem.
 By specifying levels, collection such as Processors, Memory and other resources could be included in a single GET request.
+* GET all of the UUIDs in the ComputerSystem collection.
+This would be combining $select with $expand on the URI.
+The syntax for this would be GET /redfish/v1/Systems?$select=UUID&$expand=.(levels=1)

 When performing $expand, Services may omit some of the properties of the referenced resource.